 This can be a huge boost of confidence for those mentioned team members.
 Also, it gives them an elevated appreciation for the team that recognises their good work.

-When you’re after quick-fire fun icebreaker games for a virtual meeting, a word cloud slide is the way to go.
-Simply ask the question and hide the answers to stop people from jumping on the bandwagon.
+When you’re after quick-fire fun icebreaker games for a virtual, hybrid and offline meeting, a word cloud slide is a way to go.
+Simply ask and hide the answers to stop people from jumping on the bandwagon.
 Once the answers are in, a few team members’ names will stand out amongst the crowd on the results page.

 If you want to be more inclusive of the team’s efforts, you can up the number of answers that each member gives.
-Upping the requirement to 5 answer entries means that members can mention who’s nailed it from each department of the company.
+Upping the requirement to 5 answer entries means that members can mention who’s nailed it from each company department.

 Ice Breaker #9: Pitch a Movie

-Everyone’s got some weird movie idea that they’ve held onto in case they match with film exec on Tinder.
+Everyone’s got some weird movie idea that they’ve held onto in case they match with film execs on Tinder.
 Everyone, right?

 Well, if not, Pitch a Movie is their chance to come up with one and try and secure funding for it.

-This activity gives each of your team members 5 minutes to come up with an outlandish movie idea.
-When called upon, they’ll pitch their ideas one-by-one to the group, who afterwards will vote on which one deserves funding.
+This activity gives each of your team members 5 minutes to develop an outlandish movie idea.
+When called upon, they’ll pitch their ideas one by one to the group, who afterwards will vote on which one deserves funding.

-Pitch a Movie gives total creative freedom to your team and confidence in presenting ideas, which can be invaluable for the meeting that follows.
+Pitch a Movie gives total creative freedom to your team and confidence in presenting ideas, which can be invaluable for the following meeting.

-As your team are rattling off their wild film ideas, you can fill in a multiple-choice slide with their film titles as the options.
+As your team is rattling off their wild film ideas, you can fill in a multiple-choice slide with their film titles as the options.

 Ice Breaker #10: Grill the Gaffer